DeepLeau/space_invaders/README.md

   - Systems like `RenderSystem`, `MovementSystem`, `CollisionSystem`, and `WaveSystem` handle logic and interactions.

 - **Gameplay Mechanics**:
-  - Navigate the player's ship using keyboard controls (W, A, S, D, Space).
+  - Navigate the player's ship using keyboard controls (Z, Q, S, D, Space).
   - Shoot lasers to destroy incoming enemies.
   - Health bars for the player and enemies.
   - Progressive difficulty with increasing waves of enemies.